Patrick Nulty: Dáil

 He was Labour's unsuccessful second candidate for Dublin West at the 2011 general election, where running-mate Joan Burton topped the poll, but was elected as a Teachta Dála (TD) for Dublin West at a by-election in October 2011.
-It was the first time since 1982 that a government party candidate had won a by-election.
+It was the first time since the 1982 Galway East by-election that a government party candidate had won a by-election.

 He was on the Labour Party's left wing, and opposed both the Lisbon Treaty and Labour's coalition deal with Fine Gael after the election.
 He also rejected the idea of a transfer pact with the Fine Gael candidate despite the parties' coalition.
 While in opposition he called on his former colleagues to legislate for the X case as had been promised by Labour for many years.
 Nulty voted against the VAT increase in the 2012 budget and lost the Labour Party whip as a result.

 He was described as a "Labour rebel candidate" by the Irish Independent, while The Irish Times quoted the label "anti-government Government candidate" discussing his opposition to cuts in services at Blanchardstown Hospital.

 On 21 June 2013, he resigned from the Labour Party.

 Resignation as TD

 He resigned from the Dáil on 24 March 2014 as a result of having sent inappropriate Facebook messages to a 17-year-old female, and to two other adult women.
 At first he denied that he was the sender of the messages, and claimed that his phone had been hacked, but subsequently admitted his behaviour when confronted with evidence that the messages had been sent from Leinster House.
 Nulty apologised for his behaviour and said the "message was sent while under the influence of alcohol".
 In September 2015 he was awarded a teaching scholarship by the University of Limerick to undertake a PhD in Politics and Public Administration.
-He now works full time for that university as a researcher and tutor.